ThePhD/ThePhD.github.io/_posts/2022-04-18-Conformance Should Mean Something - fputc.markdown

 }
 ```

-On 90% of most end-user facing machines, where `CHAR_BIT` — the definition of how many bits are within a single `char`, `signed char`, or `unsigned char` type — is 8, this code is nothing special.
-But, as the example hints at with the comment, what happens when you go above the minimum-allotted size of 8 and have a `CHAR_BIT` that is either 16 or 32?
+On 90% of most end-user facing machines, where `CHAR_BIT` — the definition of how many bits are within a single `char`, `signed char`, or `unsigned char` object — is 8, this code is nothing special.
+But, as the example hints at with the comment, there's more to think about.
+What happens when you go above the minimum-allotted size of 8 and have a `CHAR_BIT` that is either 16 or 32?

 I believed that is should just write out the whole value of `c`.
 So with `CHAR_BIT == 16`, I would end up with 16 bits in my file and the value should be `UCHAR_MAX`, or the usual 65,535.
 No matter what happens, `cwritten` and `cread` should both be identical.
 That's covered by the fact that `fputc` always returns what it wrote to the file, and `fgetc` must always pull out the data that was written to a file.
 Both of these things are guaranteed by the C Standard, very explicitly and clearly, so `ret` will never be `1`.
 This leaves the second case: if `cread` == `cwritten`, then we only need to check if `c` is equal to one of them, not both.
 So, we ask the question: is `cread` the same as `c`, the value we stored in the file?